-- It helps to protect us against cancer; lower blood pressure, cholesterol, it makes us look beautiful and young.
-It has so much vitamin C that it even helps our body fight a cold and a sore throat.
-Likewise, it helps with menopause, acne, it is a diuretic and has tons of more benefits with heart diseases.
+- It helps to protect us against cancer and lower blood pressure and cholesterol; it makes us look beautiful and young.
+It has so much vitamin C that it helps our body fight a cold and a sore throat.
+Likewise, it helps with menopause and acne; it is a diuretic and has many more benefits for heart diseases.